azzamsa/crabtail/README.md

-# tail2rs
+# CrabTail

-Convert your TailwindCSS class to typed Rust
+Convert your TailwindCSS 💨 class to typed Rust 🦀